 - For each lesson they should log onto their Google Classroom.
 Students have been taught how to do this but please, don’t hesitate to contact their class teacher if they are experiencing any issues with this.
 A guide on how to do this can be found HERE.

 Lessons will be a combination of live streaming of lessons by NSG teachers, pre-recorded lessons produced by NSG teachers, pre-recorded lessons produced by external organisations, for example, Oak National Academy or Hegarty maths, and set tasks that students will complete independently.
-For every lesson, class teachers will be present online to answer questions and provide feedback.

 For live lessons we will be using Google Meets.
 It is important that students dress appropriately for this.
 For example, dressed in what they might wear for a non-uniform day at school (they must not wear pyjamas).
 They must also be mindful of the background that will be visible to all.
 We ask that they use the option to blur their back ground.
 Their class teacher will remind them of our safety protocols around this.